 The second season of Good Behavior averaged a 0.15 rating in the 18-49 demographic and 580,000 viewers.
 Compared to season one, that’s down by 19% in the demo and down by 22% in viewership.
 Learn how Good Behavior stacks up against other TNT TV shows.

 Will TNT cancel or renew Good Behavior for season three?
 The show is doing okay but is not a great performer in the ratings.
 Because TNT doesn’t have a lot of original programming right now, I suspect that a third season renewal is forthcoming.
 Subscribe for free updates on any Good Behavior cancellation or renewal news.

 Good Behavior Cancellation & Renewal Related Links

 - TV show ratings are still important.
 Follow Good Behavior‘s weekly ups and downs.

 - How do this show’s ratings compare to the network TV shows?

 - Don’t miss our other TV show status pages.

 - Check out our lists of already cancelled and ended TV shows.

 What do you think?
-Do you hope the Good Behavior TV show will be renewed for a third season?
-How would you feel if TNT cancelled this TV series, instead?
+Were you hoping the Good Behavior TV show would be renewed for a third season?
+Are you sorry that TNT cancelled this TV series, instead?